QiansiqiHu/DOT-server/README.md

 Your code will run based on available resources, even if you disconnect from the cluster.
 The maximum job duration is 5 days.

+> [!NOTE]
-> **💡Note on Environment:** When you connect via SSH, you'll be in the base conda environment by default.
+> When you connect via SSH, you'll be in the base conda environment by default.
 SLURM jobs will run in your currently activated conda environment, so make sure to activate the appropriate environment before submitting jobs if needed.

 3. Monitor your job: